Cultural outings organised by the association in 2024

 Guided tour of the Maison du Textile in Fresnoy-le-Grand.

-The former workshops of "La Filandière" have preserved 28 Jacquard looms, listed as Historic Monuments.
+The former workshops of ‘La Filandière’ still house 28 Jacquard looms, which are listed as historic monuments.
 A demonstration will be given by a former weaver.
-You'll also see looms used for machine embroidery.
+You will also see looms used for machine embroidery.

-The reconstruction of the interior of a weaver's house will evoke the era of home weaving.
-A loom that once belonged to Chanel is on display.
+A reconstruction of a weaver’s home interior will evoke the era of home weaving.
+A loom that once belonged to the House of Chanel is on display there.

 ▪▪▪ Visit to the Prosper Mérimée exhibition at the Château de Compiègne